DrProton824/GPXRecorder/README.md

 ## Why this exists

-Most GPS-recording apps on the App Store either record on a fixed interval (once every N seconds, regardless of what's actually happening) or quietly stop updating while stationary — even though iOS's own location services keep producing new fixes the whole time.
+Most GPS-recording apps on the App Store either record on a fixed interval (once every N seconds, regardless of what's actually happening) or quietly stop updating while stationary, even though iOS's own location services keep producing new fixes the whole time.
 GPX Recorder does neither.
-It uses `CLLocationManager` with distance filtering and automatic pausing both disabled, so every location update the OS decides to deliver gets written to the track, exactly as the device produced it — moving or stationary, foreground or background.
+It uses `CLLocationManager` with distance filtering and automatic pausing both disabled, so every location update the OS decides to deliver gets written to the track, exactly as the device produced it, moving or stationary, foreground or background.

 ## Features